 In one case, a study sought to contrast the effect of meditation, specifically mindfulness-based stress reduction (MBSR) on sleep as compared to pharmaceuticals.
 After five months, while both groups had improved their sleep quality, the meditation group showed higher results in compassion to the pharmaceuticals group.
 Moreover, when the group that was on pharmaceuticals stopped taking the medication, the problems they were experiencing earlier started recurring.

-3. Medication can help control addictions
+3. Meditation can help control addictions

 Addictions are a sensitive subject to address mainly because, over the years, there have been a lot of alleged cures and controls.
 Most of these, however, end up being substandard products or showing no results at all.
-Most addictions affect the brain, causing a dependency, which makes overcoming them even harder.
+Most addictions affect the brain, causing dependency, which makes overcoming them even harder.

-Addition stimulates the brain, to the point where the mind is hooked and craves that stimulation.
+Addiction stimulates the brain, to the point where the mind is hooked and craves that stimulation.
 This stimulation occurs from the release of dopamine.
 Studies have proven that it is possible to get a natural high from meditation.
 During meditation, your brain can release dopamine naturally.
 Now what this does, is it helps you to get a natural high without experiencing the adverse side effects caused by drugs and other addictions.